 The best of all the bitch slaps in this scene however (and there are many) would have to be Leslie Nielsen's second crack at her at 00:17, which is entirely unnecessary and therefore absolutely hilarious.Incidentally, women don't actually appreciate this kind of bitch slap as much as you might think.
 Actually, women generally don't appreciate ANY kind of bitch slap, so even if you're just trying to calm someone down we recommend wearing a protective cup just to be on the safe side.

-#94 on The Best Movies of All Timesee more on Airplane!
+#2 on The Funniest '80s Moviessee more on Airplane!